pyralog/pyralog/CRYPTOGRAPHIC_VERIFICATION.md

 # Cryptographic Verification and Zero-Trust Architecture

-**Integrating immudb's cryptographic features into DLog for tamper-proof, verifiable logs**
+**Integrating immudb's cryptographic features into Pyralog for tamper-proof, verifiable logs**

 ---